Introduction

 {TENANTCODE}

-with your actual Blyott tenant code exactly as given — it is case-sensitive.
+with your actual Blyott tenant code (case-sensitive).

-Step 9: Add AP as Locator in Blyott Portal
+Step 6: Add AP as Locator in Blyott Portal

 You can also refer to our how to guide - How to add a locator